megyang/tetris_hw_09/README.txt

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?

+  I think there is a decent amount of separation of functionality.
+I was able to separate each of the many methods into various classes properly.
+Game play, game display, and game thread were all separated.
+  I think there is good private state encapsulation.
+  I used get, set, and other accessor methods that to manipulate the private fields and such.
+  LinkedList for queuing blocks was not passed directly to the AueueArea class.
+The queue cannot be modified by the QueueArea class, Queue area is only used to display the queue.
+  I will add configuration file to avoid hard coding things like file path and some of the parameters.
+  If I had the time I might have added a pause and resume button as well as a function to hold a block, much like the original tetris game.

 ========================
 =: External Resources :=